ARCHITECTURE

 The Architecture of Palazzo Vecchio: A Masterclass in Medieval and Renaissance Design

-Whether you are an architect, a student of history, or a curious traveler, understanding the structural evolution of this "Old Palace" is vital.
+Whether you are an architect, a student of history, or a curious traveler, understanding the structural evolution of this “Old Palace” is vital.
 Every stone, from the Roman theater ruins in the foundations to the gilded ceilings of the Salone dei Cinquecento, tells a story of power, survival, and aesthetic triumph.
+Archaeological remains, including the ancient Roman theater of Florentia, have been found beneath the palace.
+The building's golden age coincided with the Medici era, when the Medici family chose it as their residence.

 From Fortress to Palace: The Evolution of Style